liang-ma/BlackScholes_MonteCarlo/README.md

 ## Getting Started

 The repository contains two directories, "blackEuro" and "blackAsian", implementing the European option and the Asian option respectively.
 They are written using C++, rather than OpenCL, because there is no workgroup-level memory that is worth sharing.
 All Monte Carlo simulations are independent.
-In this implementation, since the complexity of the rando number generation process is simpler than the complexity of the Monte Carlo simulation step, NUM_RNGS random number generators feed NUM_SIMS simulation groups each.
-Both iterations over NUM_RNGS and NUM_SIMS are fully unrolled (as if they were executed by an independent work item in a work group).
+In this implementation, since the complexity of the random number generation process is simpler than the complexity of the Monte Carlo simulation step, 1 random number generator feed NUM_SIMS simulation groups each by utilizing BRAM storing the medium results.
+The iterations over NUM_RNGS are fully unrolled (as if they were executed by an independent work item in a work group) and the iterations over NUM_SIMS are pipelined.
 These two parameters should be chosen to fully utilize the resources on an FPGA.
 In order to ensure that enough simulations of a given stock are performed, NUM_SIMGROUPS can be then tuned.